 The best toys provide an outlet for these natural behaviors.
 By having access to a wide selection, you give your pet the chance to practice a variety of beneficial activities.
 As a bonus, these behaviours are great for tiring out your puppy!

 Tip: Puzzle toys that dispense food are brilliant for providing mental stimulation and intellectual development.
-Most puzzle toys are too complicated for young puppies, but you can start to introduce them as your pet gets older.
+Most of the best puzzle toys are too complicated for young puppies, but you can start to introduce them as your pet gets older.

 Dogs are social animals who find it tough being left alone – even if you’re just in another room.
 Playing with toys during the puppy development stages can teach your pet to relax and have fun even when you aren’t around.